Douglas FarrellCHAIR, BComm, BApp Fin, CA

 NEIL THOMPSONBEC, SA, FIN, MAICD

-Neil was a founding director of the Australian World Orchestra and served as it’s Chairman from 2011- 2015.
+Neil is a founding director of the Australian World Orchestra and served as its Chairman from 2011- 2015.

 In 2013-2016, Neil served in an executive capacity as Finance Director.
 Prior to 2013 and since 2016 he served as Finance Director in an honorary capacity.

-Neil has had a 35 year career serving as a director and in senior corporate and finance roles with a number of public and private companies.
-Since leaving the orchestra Neil has become CFO of Ascender Group.
+Neil has had a 40 year career serving as a director and executive in senior corporate and finance roles with a number of public and private companies.
+Most recently Neil was the Chief Financial Officer of the Ascender group from 2016 to 2021.
+Neil is currently a Non-Executive director of City Chic Collective Limited (ASX: CCX) and a Finance Operating Partner with Potentia Capital, an Australian based private equity firm.

 Karen is a management consultant with over 25 years executive leadership and business experience, principally in the financial services industry.
 She specialises in business strategy, governance, coaching, high-stakes facilitation, complex negotiations, compliance, risk and project execution.